septicwolf818/object-identification-keras/backend_test/readme.md

 # This is the pretrained model test

-Test image was generated using [Craiyon](https://www.craiyon.com/) - it's containing Toy Poodle.
+Test image was generated using [Craiyon](https://www.craiyon.com/) - it's containing Toy Poodle photo.

+Make sure you installed all requirements before running the test.

 Prediction should also return `toy_poodle` in top 3 results.